majidseifi/JobSeeker/README.md

 **Search parameters** - Edit the 4 actor nodes to change location, keywords, or job type (2 Indeed + 2 LinkedIn)

-**Job filtering** - Edit the "Remove Duplicates in Current Batch" node to filter out unwanted job titles (currently filters: Senior, Backend, MERN)
+**Job filtering** - Edit the "Remove Duplicates in Current Batch" node to filter out unwanted job titles

 **Scoring criteria** - Modify the "Score and Reason" node: